PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 5. Start Path of Building Community
 6. Attach the debugger

-#### Exporting Data from a GGPK file
+#### Exporting GGPK Data from Path of Exile

-Note: This tutorial assumes that you are already familiar with the GGPK and its structure.
+Note: This tutorial assumes that you are already familiar with the GGPK and its structure. [poe-tool-dev/ggpk.discussion](https://github.com/poe-tool-dev/ggpk.discussion/wiki) is a good starting point.

-The repository also contains the system used to export data from the game's Content.ggpk file.
-This can be found in the Export folder.
-The data is exported using the scripts in `./Export/Scripts`, which are run from within the `.dat` viewer.

-How to export data from a GGPK file:
+The `/Data` folder contains generated files which are created using the scripts in the `/Export/Scripts` folder based on Path of Exile game data.
+If you change any logic/configuration in `/Export`, you will need to regenerate the appropriate `/Data` files.
+You can do so by running the `/Export` scripts using the `.dat` viewer at `/Export/Launch.lua`:

+1. Obtain a copy of an OOZ extractor copy it into `/Export/ggpk/`.
-1. Create a shortcut to `Path of Building.exe` with the path to `./Export/Launch.lua` as first argument.
+2. Create a shortcut to `Path of Building.exe` with the path to `./Export/Launch.lua` as first argument.
 You should end up with something like: `"C:\%APPDATA%\Path of Building Community\Path of Building.exe" "C:\PathOfBuilding\Export\Launch.lua"`.
-2. Run the shortcut, and the GGPK data viewer UI will appear.
+3. Run the shortcut, and the GGPK data viewer UI will appear.
 If you get an error, be sure you're using the latest release of Path of Building Community.
-3. Paste the path to `Content.ggpk` into the text box in the top left, and hit `Enter` to read the GGPK.
+4. Paste the path to `Content.ggpk` (or, for Steam users, `C:\Program Files (x86)\Steam\steamapps\common\Path of Exile`) into the text box in the top left, and hit `Enter` to read the GGPK.
 If successful, you will see a list of the data tables in the GGPK file.
 Note: This will not work on the GGPK from the torrent file released before league launches, as it contains no `./Data` section.
-4. Click `Scripts >>` to show the list of available export scripts.
+5. Click `Scripts >>` to show the list of available export scripts.
 Double-clicking a script will run it, and the box to the right will show any output from the script.
-5. If you run into any errors, update the code in `./Export` as necessary and try again.
+6. If you run into any errors, update the code in `./Export` as necessary and try again.